audurannaj/the-simpsons/index.md

 - **Merge** and **Lisa** have a higher sentiment score on average than **Homer** and **Bart**.
 - The Network of each individual season showed some interesting findings. **Merge** and **Lisa** are gaining a more important role in the series according to all centrality measures, while the importance of **Homer** and **Bart** is declining.

-The results of the demographic analysis were that **men are vast majority of the raters** and the main age group that is giving the series ratings is people from 30-44 for both genders.
+The results of the demographic analysis were that **men are the vast majority of the raters** and the main age group that is giving the series ratings is people from 30-44 for both genders.
 When looking at the ratings in respect to gender it can be seen that the **fall in the ratings is not as big for the female audience as the male audience**.

 This could suggest that the viewers respond better to more sad episodes, where many words are spoken and where **Bart** and **Homer** play a big role.
 When linking thoses results to the fact that the ratings for women audience have not fallen as much as for the male audience, this hints that women have different prefrences than men in regards to the tv-show.